 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: Rainham Hall is currently closed for a major restoration project and will open on 7 October 2015.
+Notice: Rainham Hall and gardens are currently closed for a major conservation project and will open on 7 October 2015.
 Visit information will be available closer to the time.

 A secret little known, until now…